Santa Monica Pier is one of LA's top attractions.

 See touch tanks with hermit crabs and sea urchins, a kelp forest, and aquariums full of jelly fish and sharks.
 Check admission (kids under 12 are free).

-6. Stroll along the 1,600 foot municipal pier for glorious views of the ocean and mountains.
+6. Stroll along the 1,600 foot municipal pier for glorious views of the ocean and mountains, and see the famous End or Route 66 sign.

 7. Pick up some fishing gear at the last stop on Route 66.